zwin557/DRH-Taxes/README.md

 Aim: To determine the amount in paid taxes is when filing income taxes as an individual or as a coorporation under the tax laws of the Democratic Republic of Hughland (DRH) [2]

-## Project descrition
+## Project description
-This software allows clients to compare how much in income taxes should be paid whether one is filing as an individual or as a coorportation.
+This software allows clients to compare how much income taxes should be paid whether one is filing as an individual or as a corporation.
 Under the current tax laws of of the DRH, taxes are calculated as follows:

 ### When filing as an indivudual